-Ordering a Raspberry Pi
+Ordering a Raspberry Pi in 2012

 I’ve had a few people ask me how I ordered my Raspberry Pi and how long it took for me to get it.
-So here is the process I followed, including a time line.
+So here is the process I followed, including a timeline.

 I live in Cape Town, South Africa and the whole process took about 4 months from registration to delivery.